Squirkey89/Game-Xpress/README.md

 ## Scope<div id='id-Scope'>

-### User Stories

-#### As a Shopper

-* As a shopper I want to be able to add discounts to the checkout so that I can save money when I checkout my products.
-* As a shopper I want to be able to leave a review so that I can inform others about my experience with the product.
-* As a shopper I want to be able to navigate around the site so that I can easily view the content that I am looking for.
-* As a shopper I want to be able to view a list of products in my bag before making payment so that I can see the items and total cost and quantity.
-* As a shopper I want to be able to to view an order confirmation after purchase so that I can make sure the order details are all correct.
-* As a shopper I want to be able to view the products details so that I can read the product description.
-* As a shopper I want to be able to able to view products in their categories so that I can find what I am looking for easily.
-* As a shopper I want to be able to review my cart so that I can make adjustments to my cart prior to checkout.
-* As a shopper I want to be able to view a list of products so that I can select one to purchase..
-* As a shopper I want to be able to add products to a favorites list so that I can easily find these products again when I go back to the website.
-* As a shopper I want to be able to complete the payment process quickly and easily so that I can purchase products without any problems.
-* As a shopper I want to be able to search for a specific product in the search bar so that I can find what I'm looking for faster.

-#### As a User

-* As a user I want to be able to easily log in and log out so that I can so I can gain access to my account quickly and hassel free.
-* As a user I want to be able to register an account so that I can make purchases and use features on the website.
-* As a user I want to be able to view what I had already previously ordered so that I can view a history of my products purchased.
-* As a user I want to be able to reset my password if I forget it so that I can regain access to my account.
-* As a user I want to be able to receive an email confirmation once I have registered so that I can confirm registration was successful

-#### As a Store Owner

-* As a store owner I want to be able to add a new product to the store so that I can offer customers the latest products.
-* As a store owner I want to be able to delete products so that I can remove products that are out of stock or discontinued.
-* As a store owner I want to be able to edit products on the website so that I can make changes to the product details e.g., price if products on sale.

-### Epics
- * Set up Django - #1
- * Home app - #2
- * Products app - #3
- * Basket app - #4
- * Checkout app - #5
- * Profiles app - #6
- * Favourites app - #7
- * Configure Coupon - #8
- * Configure Review - #9
- * Deployment - #10
- * SEO Implementation- #11
- * Web Marketing - #12
+## Epics & User Stories
+ ### Home app
+  - As a shopper I want to be able to navigate around the site so that I can easily view the content that I am looking for.
+  - As a shopper I want to be able to search for a specific product in the search bar so that I can find what I'm looking for faster.
+  - As a shopper I want to be able to sign up for the mail list so that I can be contacted when new releases and the latest offers are available

+ ### Products app
+  - As a store owner I want to be able to add a new product to the store so that I can offer customers the latest products.
+  - As a store owner I want to be able to delete products so that I can remove products that are out of stock or discontinued.
+  - As a store owner I want to be able to edit products on the website so that I can make changes to the product details e.g., price if products on sale.
+  - As a shopper I want to be able to able to view products in their categories so that I can find what I am looking for easily.
+  - As a shopper I want to be able to view the products details so that I can read the product description.
+  * As a shopper I want to be able to view a list of products so that I can select one to purchase.

+ ### Basket app
+ - As a shopper I want to be able to review my basket so that I can make adjustments to my basket prior to checkout.

+ ### Checkout app
+  - As a shopper I want to be able to complete the payment process quickly and easily so that I can purchase products without any problems.
+  - As a shopper I want to be able to view a list of products in my bag before making payment so that I can see the items and total cost and quantity.

+ ### Profiles app
+  - As a user I want to be able to view what I had already previously ordered so that I can view a history of my products purchased.
+  - As a user I want to be able to register an account so that I can make purchases and use features on the website.
+  - As a shopper I want to be able to to view an order confirmation after purchase so that I can make sure the order details are all correct.
+  - As a user I want to be able to reset my password if I forget it so that I can regain access to my account.
+  - * As a user I want to be able to receive an email confirmation once I have registered so that I can confirm registration was successful
+    As a user I want to be able to easily log in and log out so that I can so I can gain access to my account quickly and hassel free

+ ### Favourites app
+  - As a shopper I want to be able to add products to a favorites list so that I can easily find these products again when I go back to the website.

+ ### Configure Coupon
+  - As a shopper I want to be able to add discounts to the checkout so that I can save money when I checkout my products.
+ ### Configure Review
+  - As a shopper I want to be able to leave a review so that I can inform others about my experience with the product.

 ## Structure<div id='id-Structure'>
 ### Database Schema